-In each tribe a certain house was designated as the haláit house of one group.
-Outside of this house was hung a cedar bark ring (lui) to show that only initiates or members of the society could enter the house.
-It meant death for an uninitiated person to enter.
-When the parents of a child were told that their child was ready for elevation they knew that this was a command.
-If they ignored this command the parents received indirect word that the wuta haláit (which was the term for the chiefly group) were discussing the initiate.
-The parents realized that the haldaogit group belonging to the chief were beginning to be active and in order to save the life of the child the parents took it to the haldit house for its first or tsi°k initiation.
-The initiate child was taken there by the parents and then given into the care of the p\aternal aunt, who brought the child to where the haldit chief sat.
-She then implored jhe haldit chief: "Well great Supernatural one, breathe some of your power into this humble ordinary person (°amget).
-Come, great
+If the halfit chief was satisfied as to the quantity and value of these presents he immediately told his servants to gather discussing the initiate.
+The parents realized that the haldaogit group belonging to the chief were beginning to be active and in order to save the life of the child the parents took it to the halait house for its first or tsi°k initiation.
+The initiate child was taken there by the parents and then given into the care of the paternal aunt, who brought the child to where the halait chief sat.
+She then implored the halait chief: "Well great Supernatural one, breathe some of your power into this humble ordinary person (°amgst).
+Come, great Supernatural one".